logaan/compiling-wasm/Readme.md

   - And [this appears to be the proposal](https://github.com/WebAssembly/tail-call/blob/main/proposals/tail-call/Overview.md).
     - The code example here is almost a useable lisp
 - [ ] Bundle some kind of hairy image magick transformation into a wasm component
-- [ ] What does the code for working with a Wasm Component variant look like in raw wasm?
+- [x] What does the code for working with a Wasm Component variant look like in raw wasm?
+  - Huge.
+Unreasonably large for a human.
 - [ ] Pass some environment functions into a wasm runtime
   - [mdn Addition example](https://developer.mozilla.org/en-US/docs/WebAssembly/Reference/Numeric/Addition) shows how it can be done.
+  - I wonder if it can be done with WASM Components and Wit though?
+Maybe with a reference?
+- [ ] Can WIT even express functions as data?
+A function being passed to a function?
+  - Probably not
+  - If not then we're going to have to have different application behaviour for Nana code vs WasmC code.
+Because I definately want higher order functions in Nana.
+  - Maybe you have 3 levels of visibility:
+    - Private to the current Nana file / module
+      - Can have a permissive signature
+      - Doesn't even need to have a signature nessisarily
+    - Public to other Nana files / modules
+      - Can have a permissive signature
+      - Doesn't even need to have a signature nessisarily
+    - Published at the component level
+      - This would introduce much stricter restrictions on the function signature

 # Experiments